 Under the District's personnel policies, employees are granted vacation leave in varying amounts based on their length of service.
 Vacation leave accrual varies from 8 to 14 hours per month.
 Sick leave accrual is 12 - 18 days per year.
 The limit on the accumulation of annual leave is 140 hours and the limit on sick leave is 600 hours.
-Upon termination from the District by retirement, employees are paid accrued vacation leave and up to \$1,000 of accrued sick leave, depending upon years of service.
-On termination of employment by illness or death, employees are paid accrued vacation and up to \$1000 of accrued sick leave.
+Upon termination from the District by retirement, employees are paid accrued vacation leave and up to \$1,000.00 hours of accrued sick leave.
+On termination of employment by illness or death, employees are paid accrued vacation and up to \$1,000.00 hours of accrued sick leave.